ilovepixelart/ts-migrate-mongoose/examples/command-line/README.md

-# Example of using the CLI
+# Example for CLI tool

 After running `npm install ts-migrate-mongoose`, you will have the migration binary available to you as `./node_modules/.bin/migrate`.